MitchelPaulin/LotteryTicketHypothesis/Notes/Lesson2.md

 ## What's happening under the hood

+If you want a really good understanding watch the 3Blue1Brown series [here](https://www.youtube.com/watch?v=aircAruvnKk).

 You can think of making a prediction as a function of pixel values which returns a probability distribution.
 For example.

 ```txt